Global rates of convergence for nonconvex optimization on manifolds: Introduction

-\paragraph{Main result for compact submanifolds} (See Lemmas~\ref{lem:compactsub1} and~\ref{lem:compactsub2}.)
+\paragraph{About compact submanifolds} (See Lemmas~\ref{lem:compactsub1} and~\ref{lem:compactsub2}.)
 The first-order regularity conditions above hold in particular if $\calM$ is a compact submanifold of a Euclidean space $\calE$ (such as $\Rn$) and $f \colon \calE \to \reals$ has a locally Lipschitz continuous gradient.
-The second-order regularity conditions hold if furthermore $f$ has a locally Lipschitz continuous Hessian and the retraction is second order (Definition~\ref{def:retraction2}).
+The second-order regularity conditions hold if furthermore $f$ has a locally Lipschitz continuous Hessian on $\calE$ and the retraction is second order (Definition~\ref{def:retraction2}).

 \paragraph{}

 Since the rates $\mathcal{O}(1/\varepsilon^2)$ and $\mathcal{O}(1/\varepsilon^3)$ are sharp for gradient descent and trust regions when $\calM = \Rn$~\citep{cartis2010steepestdescent,cartis2012complexity}, they are also sharp for $\calM$ a generic Riemannian manifold.
 Below, constants are given explicitly, thus precisely bounding the total amount of work required in the worst case to attain a prescribed tolerance.